 This article, written for primary teachers, discusses what we mean by 'problem-solving skills' and draws attention to NRICH tasks which can help develop specific skills.

-These lower primary activities could all be tackled using a trial and improvement approach.
+These lower primary tasks could all be tackled using a trial and improvement approach.

-These upper primary activities could all be tackled using a trial and improvement approach.
+These upper primary tasks could all be tackled using a trial and improvement approach.

-The activities in this collection encourage children to create, recognise, extend and explain number patterns.
+The tasks in this collection encourage children to create, recognise, extend and explain number patterns.

 The lower primary tasks in this collection could each be solved by working backwards.